conda/conda/docs/source/quick-install.rst

 **Macintosh Miniconda update**

-Open a terminal window, navigate to the anaconda directory, then type ``conda update conda``
+Open a terminal window, navigate to the anaconda directory, then type ``conda update conda``.

 **Macintosh Miniconda uninstall**